petrelharp/pyslim/docs/tutorial.md

 If SLiM has a final genomic position of 99, then it could have mutations occurring at position 99.
 Such mutations would *not* be legal, on the other hand, if we set the tskit sequence length to 99, since the position 99 would be outside of the interval from 0 to 99.
-So, in SLiM when we record tree sequences, we use the last position plus one
+Said another way, if SLiM's final position is 99, the total sequence length is 100, and so we need to set the end of the genome to 100.
-- i.e., the length of the genome - as the rightmost coordinate.
+The upshot is that we need to use SLiM's last position plus one - i.e., the length of the genome - as the rightmost coordinate.

 For instance, suppose that we have a recombination map file in the following (tab-separated) format: